 - Ensure 80% of suppliers (by purchasing volume) are involved in the EICC compliance program annually,

-- Ensure none of these suppliers are classified “high risk” and have less than 2% of suppliers with more than 5 high risk sections, based on ST’s supplier Self-Assessment Questionnaires (SAQs),
+- Ensure none of these suppliers are classified “high risk” based on ST’s supplier Self-Assessment Questionnaires (SAQs),

-- Reduce the number of non-conformances from SAQs by 20% annually,
+- Continously reduce the number of non-conformances arising from SAQs and audits,

-- Ensure 100% of ST major sites implement the EICC approach with local suppliers,
+- Ensure 100% of ST major sites deploy the EICC approach with local suppliers,

 - Progressively implement our Sustainable Procurement Policy across all of our sites,